EGI-Federation/datahub-documentation/source/api.rst

 Most if not all operations can be performed using the Onedata API.

-The official documentation is: https://onedata.org/#/home/api.
+The official documentation is at https://onedata.org/#/home/api.

-.. important:: In order to be able to access the `Onedata APIs`, ian access token is required.
-See below for instructions on how to generate one. to generate an access token.
+.. important:: In order to be able to access the `Onedata APIs`, an access token is required.
+See below for instructions on how to generate one.

 Getting an API access token
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^